 Parents/carers will receive an email from the school to confirm which reception office is holding the phone and that they may collect the phone no earlier than 3.30pm that day.
 Parents/carers will need to sign for the phone.

-Any further infringements of the Mobile Phone Policy may result in a ban on school trips or school activities.
+Any further infringements of the Mobile Phone Policy may result in a student being issued with a ban which prevents them from bringing a mobile phone on site or a ban from taking a mobile phone on school trips or school activities.

 As set out in the previous section, failure to heed the rules set out in this document may result in an alleged incident, of a serious nature, being referred to the police for investigation.
 In such cases, the parent or carer would be notified immediately.